| |

 ![]() |

-Anne Adkins On-site Volunteer & Star Party Specialist A freelance Volunteer, Anne is very active in numerous non-profits in Texas USA and is also heavily involved in organizing the famous Texas Star Party.
-Anne has been volunteering with these OzSky trips since 2002, co-coordinating the Deepest South Texas Star Safaris from 2004-2009, during which time she used her expertise to transform these ad-hoc events into a highly popular "must-do / Bucket List" event for amateur astronomers around the world, applying significant improvements and successfully marketing these events to the wider astronomical community across Texas and the USA.
+Anne Adkins I am a freelance Volunteer, am very active in numerous non-profits in Texas USA and am also heavily involved in organizing the famous Texas Star Party.
+I have been volunteering with these OzSky trips since 2002, and I co-coordinated the Deepest South Texas Star Safaris from 2004-2009, helping to transforming these OzSky events into a highly popular ”must-do” event for amateurs around the world.
 Primary Astronomical Interests: Observational astronomy, and turning kids, and adults, onto astronomy and the big science set to happen on next generation 30-meter telescopes. |

 ![]() |